 Labradorite is a mineral that can be found in igneous, metamorphic and sedimentary rocks.
 It has a hard crystalline structure and precious stone properties that are highly valued in both the stone and jewelry industries.
 Labradorite ranks about a 6-6.5 (similar to the hardness of granite) on the Mohs Hardness Scale, and is also known for possessing magic, healing and psychic powers.

 One of the main defining traits of Labradorite is its capability of displaying a wide spectrum of colors through highly reflective crystal pockets (which can change as the stone is rotated).
 Labradorite gemstones usually have a dark blue or black base color with metallic pockets of sapphire, green, red, gold or aquamarine.
 The color play is iridescent like the feathers of a peacock.

 This unique display of iridescent colors is known as Labradorescence, also referred to as the “eyes” of the stone.
 Labradorescence is caused by internal fractures that reflect light back and forth, dispersing it into different colors.
 Some stones have a more prominent Labradorescence effect than others, and that greater spectrum of color, therefore, increases the value of the stone.

-Due to it’s unique properties, this stone is a rare find and is not typically seen in mass-merchant jewelers.
-Designers who specialize in unique and custom work, such as Rebecca Lankford Design, use it to create one of a kind, custom pieces of raw, natural art.
+Due to its unique properties, Labradorite is quite rare and not typically seen among mass-merchant jewelers or stone suppliers.
+However, designers who specialize in unique and custom work, such as Tiffany McKinzie, often use it to create one-of-a-kind pieces of raw, natural art.